unina-sfere/NN4MSP/README.md

 *Neural network based control charting for multiple stream processes with an application to HVAC systems in passenger railway vehicles*.
-Note that this work has been done in the framework of the R&D project of the multiregional investment programme REINForce:REsearch to INspire the Future (CDS000609) with Hitachi Rail STS. (https://www.hitachirail.com/), supported by the Italian Ministry for Economic Development (MISE) through the Invitalia agency.
+Note that this work has been done in the framework of the R&D project of the multiregional investment programme REINForce:REsearch to INspire the Future (CDS000609) with Hitachi Rail STS (https://www.hitachirail.com/), supported by the Italian Ministry for Economic Development (MISE) through the Invitalia agency.

 This repository contains the following files: